sg0703/14_Tech-Blog/README.md

 ## Description

-Tech Blog is a full stack application utilizing Node.js, Express, bCrypt, Handlebars, sequelize and MySQL.
+Tech Blog is a full stack application utilizing Node.js, Express, bCrypt, Handlebars, Sequelize and MySQL.
 Users can sign up, and once logged in have the ability to create blog posts and comment on other users' posts.

 ## Table of Contents